cs-tcd-1920/ml_kaggle/README.md

 # CS7CS4_ML_Kaggle_Individual Competition
 Individual Machine Learning competition as part of the 2019/20 machine learning module at Trinity College Dublin.
+This submission is for the HASH ID: A913A6235B6DC3F40F6F.

 # FINAL_Kaggle.py was used to finally submit.